 According to the Centers for Disease Control and Prevention (CDC), about 1.1 million people in the United States have HIV, and 1 in 7 of them don’t know they have it.
 It is important for people to get tested and know their diagnosis so those who have HIV can get treatment as soon as possible.

-As of December 31, 2017, there are nearly 20,000 South Carolina residents living with diagnosed HIV infection (including AIDS).
-Between 2016 and 2017, 1,500 people were newly diagnosed with HIV/AIDS in SC.
-Of those newly diagnosed, 66 percent were African American, 22 percent were white, and 8 percent were Hispanic.
+As of December 31, 2018, there are over 20,000 South Carolina residents living with diagnosed HIV infection (including AIDS).
+Between 2017 and 2018, 1,546 people were newly diagnosed with HIV/AIDS in SC.
+Of those newly diagnosed, 68 percent were African American, 25 percent were white, and 5 percent were Hispanic.